KawaYww/tola/README.md

 ## Introduction

-`Tola`: An opinionated static site generator for Typst-based blog.
+`Tola`: A static site generator for Typst-based blog.

-Why opinionated?
-Because this tool will not provide any Typst file as template, you should write your own Typst code for html side.
+Note: this tool will not provide any Typst template, you should write your own Typst code for html side.
 `Tola` merely acts as a glue layer, handling the most tedious tasks unrelated to Typst itself.
-Please focus on Typst code itself

 e.g.,
 - watch changes in multiple files and recompile
 - provide a local server to preview
 - to prevent users from typing tedious/repetitive command options, like `typst compile --features html --format html --root ./  --font-path ./ xxx.typ xxx/index.html`

+Please focus on Typst code itself(with `Tola`!)

 ## Installation